2008 Miami Dolphins season: Head coach

-Just one day after hiring of Jeff Ireland as general manager, the Dolphins fired head coach Cam Cameron after just one season on the job.
+One day after hiring of Jeff Ireland as general manager, the Dolphins fired head coach Cam Cameron after just one season on the job.
 Cameron led the Dolphins to an NFL worst 1–15 record in 2007, which was also the worst in franchise history.
 Additionally, all but two members of the coaching staff were dismissed.
 The only coaches retained were assistant special teams coach Steve Hoffman and linebackers coach George Edwards.
 Both Hoffman and Edwards were coaches for the Dallas Cowboys during Ireland's tenure with the team.

 A search for Cameron's replacement began almost immediately after his firing.
 Various candidates were rumored, many of which had some connection to Parcells and/or Ireland.
 Rumored candidates included Cleveland Browns head coach Romeo Crennel, Dallas Cowboys assistant Tony Sparano, Cowboys secondary coach Todd Bowles, Arizona Cardinals running backs coach Maurice Carthon and Cardinals offensive coordinator Todd Haley.
 Additionally, Baltimore Ravens defensive coordinator Rex Ryan and Minnesota Vikings defensive coordinator Leslie Frazier were contacted.
 The Washington Post suggested that Washington Redskins defensive coordinator Gregg Williams could be a candidate as well.

 The first interview scheduled was Sparano, who met with the Dolphins on Saturday, January 11.
 Sparano had previously met with the Atlanta Falcons and Baltimore Ravens regarding their head coaching vacancies.
 On January 6, it was reported that Sparano would be offered the Dolphins' head coaching job, and that he would accept.
 The Dolphins denied the report later that day, saying it was an initial interview only and that the team had interviews with others planned over the next few days.
 However, the addition of quarterbacks coach David Lee, a former Cowboys assistant, fueled speculation that Sparano was indeed going to the next head coach of the Miami Dolphins.

 The team then proceeded to interview Frazier, Ryan and Tennessee Titans defensive coordinator Jim Schwartz.
 After the Dallas Cowboys lost to the New York Giants in the divisional round of the 2007 NFL playoffs on January 13, speculation grew that Sparano's hiring was imminent.
 On January 16, the Dolphins ended their search by naming Sparano the eighth head coach in franchise history.
 He received a four-year contract believed to be worth between $2.5 and $2.7 million per season.